tensorflow/community/rfcs/20201221-tfmot-compression-api.md

     find the training weight.

     Args:
-      index: integer indicate index of training weight to update.
+      index: integer indicates index of training weight to update.
       tensor: tf.Tensor to update specific training weight.
     """

   @abc.abstractmethod
-  def compress(self, *training_weights: tf.Tensor) -> List[tf.Tensor]:
+  def compress_training_weights(self, *training_weights: tf.Tensor) -> List[tf.Tensor]:
     """Define the operations to compress a single weight’s training form after training.

-    'Compress' can refer to making the weight more amenable to compression or actually compress the weight.
+    'compress_training_weights' can refer to making the weight more amenable to compression or actually compress the weight.

     The default is an identity.